-If there is one group that deserves our respect and attention, it is those incredible souls who have spent six, seven, or even eight decades of their lives fighting for our freedoms, forming our policy, building businesses, raising families, and making sure we live in the best country in the world.
+There is one group that deserves our respect and attention.
+It is those incredible souls who spent six, seven, or even eight decades of their lives fighting for our freedoms, forming our policy, building businesses, raising families and making sure we live in the best country in the world.

-This group of people makes up what is truly a national treasure, and nothing is worse than having a treasure that is abused or neglected.
-Far too many cases of abuse and neglect of our elderly are occurring every single day across our country.
-In fact, according to a 2020 study by the World Health Organization (WHO), 2 in 3 staff members within the nursing home/assisted living environment report having seen or even committed some form of abuse or neglect within the past year!
+This group of people makes up what is truly a national treasure, and nothing is worse than an abused or neglected treasure.
+Far too many cases of elderly abuse and neglect occur every day across our country.
+According to a 2020 World Health Organization (WHO) study, 2 in 3 nursing home/assisted living staff members reported seeing or committing abuse or neglect within the past year!

 At Ramos Law, We Believe That...

 Why Elderly Abuse Happens at Nursing Homes and Assisted Living Facilities

 The term for misconduct that occurs when a person or facility that supposedly cares for and protects our elderly fails to fulfill their duties is elder abuse and neglect.
 For those of us who have entrusted the lives of one of our elderly family members or friends to a nursing home or assisted care facility, the thought of these “specialists” not doing their job with care and compassion is incomprehensible.